 Storing suggestions

 Storing the salad can be a bit tricky because it's best enjoyed fresh.
-Try to consume it within a day or two of preparation.
-However, if you have leftovers or need to store it for a short period store the leftover salad in an airtight container in the refrigerator.
+But if you have leftovers or need to store it for a short period store, the leftover salad in an airtight container in the refrigerator.

-If possible, store the tomato slices, mozzarella cheese, and the microgreens separately in airtight containers.
-This helps maintain the freshness and texture of each ingredient.
-Assemble the salad just before serving.
+If possible, store the tomato slices, mozzarella cheese, and microgreens separately in airtight containers; this helps maintain the freshness and texture of each ingredient. ssemble the salad just before serving.

 Recipe